 Aside from the follower count, on the analytics pane, the page manager can see the usual metrics: reactions, shares, comments and mentions.
 On the post level, you see the granular details such as impressions.
 What’s interesting is how they are presented AS A FEED and not as aggregated stats (which you typically see in Google Analytics).

 That means it’s easier for the page manager to actually see (be taken to) the specific post when something interesting comes up.
-That’s really handy, especially for managing comments and mentions that usual warrant responses.
+That’s really handy, especially for managing comments and mentions that usually warrant responses.

-7. From your experience, how does a showcase page fit into the bigger picture of generating presence on social media?
+7. From your experience, how does a showcase page fit into the bigger picture of generating a presence on social media?

 It frees up the main LinkedIn company page of posts that might otherwise be considered irrelevant by other followers, thereby increasing the chances of more followers engaging and reducing the possibilities of them unfollowing the company page.

 As a page manager, you can take advantage of its informative yet very easy-to-use analytics feature to guide your messaging plan and make adjustments accordingly.
 You know what’s popular, and what’s not.
-It may not give you as much granular data what the other popular social network does, but the insights you get here will be just as useful.
+It may not give you as much granular data as the other popular social network does, but the insights you get here will be just as useful.

 As a content creator, you can literally be creative in your posts, as you’re not limited to text posts.
-LinkedIn showcase pages natively support hosting polls, uploading rich media, embedding videos and even attaching downloadable files (in case you want to give away promotional marketing collateral for free).
+LinkedIn showcase pages natively support hosting polls, uploading rich media, embedding videos, and even attaching downloadable files (in case you want to give away promotional marketing collateral for free).
 You can do it natively from a showcase page.

-Beyond generating presence in social media, you can use showcase pages to generate ACTIVE ENGAGEMENT with followers that are already interested in your content.
+Beyond generating a presence in social media, you can use showcase pages to generate ACTIVE ENGAGEMENT with followers that are already interested in your content.

 8. Some say LinkedIn prefers posts that don’t take the visitor away from the platform.
 Do people really engage more with posts that are natively integrated within LinkedIn?

-It’s usually a case-by-case basis, but when you look at the stats on post level, you won’t see any significant difference.
-However, (showcase page) posts that “share” posts from the main company page seem to get more impressions to followers.
+It’s usually a case-by-case basis, but when you look at the stats on the post level, you won’t see any significant difference.
+However, (showcase page) posts that “share” posts from the main company page seem to get more impressions from followers.
 Even some posts that don’t have any link at all even get roughly the same amount of visibility.

 9. Do you have any tips to add about creating and managing a LinkedIn showcase page?

-Always go back to the main reason why you created one – and the main reason should be to foster active engagement in a community that’s already interested with your segment.
+Always go back to the main reason why you created one – and the main reason should be to foster active engagement in a community that’s already interested in your segment.
 Be careful not to disappoint them.